maoschanz/emoji-selector-for-gnome/README.md

 > The screenshot looks great but it's ugly on my computer !

 It will be less ugly if you have the « Twitter Color Emoji » font, or the « EmojiOne Color » font installed on your system.
-These fonts are on github, be careful with EmojiOne Color, the recommended way to install it may fuck your system.
+These fonts are on github, but be careful with EmojiOne Color, the recommended way to install it may cause problems to your system.

 ## About Dash to Panel
 The very popular extension "Dash to Panel" seems to cause some problems with my extension.
 You need to set a number of emojis per line around 25 to solve the issue.

 ## Your eventual observations :
-> The "recently used" category is reset every time i login, is this normal ?

-This behavior happens with the version on extensions.gnome.org but not with the version on github.

 > Can you translate the extension in [some language] ?

-The extension is currently available in english, french and german.
+The extension is currently available in english, french, portuguese, esperanto and german.
 I only know french and english, so if you need a specific language, please contribute : you just have to be inspired by the existing .po files !

 > There is no racialized smileys / LGBT peoples / gender-specific activities / "numbers in square" symbols :'(